Contextual quilt maker label documentation image

 Basic Technique

 Straightforward designs with machine piecing and quilting represent entry-level pricing.
-These quilts typically cost market-dependent values for a throw size, depending on materials.
+These quilts typically cost a value that must be established from current, topic-matched sales for a throw size, depending on materials.

 2. Complex Machine Piecing